Sean-Hughes/DF-Impression-Formation--Video-and-Audio-/ian's code review.md

 ## Analyses

-add intentions

 check corrispondence with preregistrations [sean]

 replace old jasp analyses with R implementations - mostly because the data is now likely slighly different

 ## Processing

-remove DVs with rescoring for stimulus valence from processing?

 Integrate second rater's scoring into hand scoring - in 4. integrate Rmd file.

 Address issues in 5-testing-coverage-of-hand-scoring.Rmd

-check corrispondence with preregistrations [sean]

 check scale n items, min and max scores. especially aot_min_item [sean]

-Hand scoring: after ryan and ciaran return their hand scored data and integration code is written:

-- see if sean's hand scoring is missing any cases
-- delete "hand scoring" folder and individual files.